-Fire drills are held each school month during the year.
+Fire drills are held regularly during the year.
 Students' cooperation is needed to evacuate the building safely.
 The signal for a fire drill is one long blast on the buzzer.
 At this time, everyone is required to evacuate the building during a fire drill and follow these procedures: